thingsdb/ThingsDocs/v0/content/connect/socket/_index.md

 This is a more in depth view of the socket protocol used for communication with ThingsDB.
 In case you just want to use ThingsDB using one of the language bindings, then this info can be skipped.
-If you plan to implement you own connector, then this info might be useful to you.
+If you plan to implement your own connector, then this info might be useful to you.

 This section applies to communication with ThingsDB over a socket, either by using TCP or a UNIX PIPE connection.